The Hybercube-based NeuroEvolution of Augmenting Topologies (HyperNEAT) Users Page

 If you haven't heard of HyperNEAT, it is a neuroevolution method, which means it evolves artificial neural networks through an evolutionary algorithm.
 It is extended from a prior neuroevolution algorithm called NeuroEvolution of Augmenting Topologies (NEAT), which also has its own NEAT Users Page.
 The HyperNEAT publications (link at left) offer a complete introduction to the method and its underlying theory of representation.
 This section briefly explains the general idea behind it.

 In short, HyperNEAT is based on a theory of representation that hypothesizes that a good representation for an artificial neural network should be able to describe its pattern of connectivity compactly.
 This kind of description is called an encoding.
 The encoding in HyperNEAT, called compositional pattern producing networks, is designed to represent patterns with regularities such as symmetry, repetition, and repetition with variation.
 (Click here for an example of CPPN-generated patterns.)
 Thus HyperNEAT is able to evolve neural networks with these properties.
-The main implication of this capability is that HyperNEAT can efficiently evolve very large neural networks that look more like neural connectivity patterns in the brain (which are repetitious with many regularities, in addition to some irregularities) that are generally much larger than what prior approaches to neural learning could produce.
+The main implication of this capability is that HyperNEAT can efficiently evolve very large neural networks that look more like neural connectivity patterns in the brain (which are repetitious with many regularities, in addition to some irregularities) and that are generally much larger than what prior approaches to neural learning could produce.

 The other unique and important facet of HyperNEAT is that it actually sees the geometry of the problem domain.
 It is strange to consider, but most neuroevolution algorithms (and most neural learning algorithms in general) are completely blind to domain geometry.
 For example, when a checkers board position is input into an artificial neural network, it has no idea which piece is next to which piece.
 If it ever comes to understand the board geometry, it must figure it out for itself.
 In contrast, when humans play checkers, we know right away the geometry of the board; we do not have to infer it from hundreds of examples of gameplay.
 HyperNEAT has the same capability.
 It actually sees the geometry of its inputs (and outputs) and can exploit that geometry to significantly enhance learning.
 To put it more technically, HyperNEAT computes the connectivity of its neural networks as a function of their geometry.